seyfig/3DMotionPlanning/writeup_report.md

 To run 2D grid A* planning, there are two options.
 One is to run the motion_planning.py file.
 The possible parameters are global_goal, local_goal, grid_goal.
 If more than one arguments are sent, only the first one would have affect.
 The other option is the motionplot.ipnyb notebook.

-There is problem with path planning, if it takes too much time, it can't send the waypoints to the simulator.

 #### 1. Set your global home position
 The plan_path method reads the colliders.csv file and gets the lat0 and lon0 values.
 Convert these values to float, and send them to the self.set_home_position function.
 This function sets the global home position.